Teradata/stacki-wiki/wiki/Home.md

 The general work flow is:

 * Create a Cart
-* Add packages and kickstart config
+* Add packages and kickstart config (partitions, controllers, scripts)
 * Reinstall backend(s)
 * Check/test.
 * Fix or do more configuration.